fpaskali/neck-swe-classification/README.md

 <img src="https://raw.githubusercontent.com/fpaskali/neck-swe-classification/main/preview/preview1.png" width="800" align="center" alt="Shear Wave Elastography"/>
 </p>

 This is a repository of the python code used in the paper [LINK].
-All python scripts and notebooks, as well as extracted features, needed to reproduce the analysis are included.
+All python scripts and notebooks, as well as extracted features needed to reproduce the analysis are included.

 ## Abstract ##